digitalocean/doctl/CONTRIBUTING.md

    many weeks), giving outside contributors a chance to address the issue.

 4. The issue is addressed in a pull request.
-The issue will be referenced in the commit message so that the code that fixes it is clearly linked.
+The issue will be referenced in commit message(s) so that the code that fixes it is clearly linked.

 5. The issue is closed.
 Sometimes, valid issues will be closed to keep